 - 2 cups (335 g) unbleached, all-purpose flour

 - 3½ ounces (100 g) dark chocolate (60–80%), chopped (about 1 chocolate bar)

 - 4 cups (495 g) ½-inch/1.5 cm peeled-apple cubes, (about 2 large or 4 medium apples)

 - 1½ cups (155 g) chopped pecans, or walnuts

 - Powdered sugar for dusting

-- Preheat the oven to 350 degrees and brush a rimmed, 9×13-inch baking pan with 1 tablespoon of the vegetable oil.
+- Preheat the oven to 350 degrees and spray, or grease a rimmed, 9x13x2-inch baking pan with vegetable oil, or butter (about 1 tablespoon).